jsha/caa-simplification/draft-hoffman-andrews-caa-simplification.md

 The data fields are defined as follows:

-Flags:  One octet containing the following fields:
+Flags:  One octet containing the following field:

 Bit 0, Issuer Critical Flag:  If the value is set to '1', the critical flag is asserted and the property MUST be understood